kush281093/sample-sin-validator/README.md

 ## Project Overview

-This project is a Simple SIN Validator built with Vue.js, Vite, and TypeScript.
+This project is a Simple SIN Validator built with Vue, Vite, and TypeScript.

     Rules
     - A valid SIN consists of exactly 9 digits and spaces.